 “If a picture is worth a thousand words, then Meggan Anderson—whose volunteer efforts have appeared in photographs in newspapers around the world—has spoken volumes in behalf of animals,” says PETA President Ingrid E. Newkirk.
 “PETA is proud to recognize this brave young woman for doing whatever it takes to bring animal rights issues into the spotlight.”

-Meggan has been an active member of PETA (People for the Ethical Treatment of Animals) for over nineteen years!
+Meggan has been an active member of PETA (People for the Ethical Treatment of Animals) for over twenty years!
 “For me, becoming a vegan was the biggest thing I could do for animals.
 On average, one vegan saves over 100 lives of animals each year, by simply not eating them” says Anderson.
 “It’s ethical, environmental, political, and healthier.”

 Winning PETA’s “Too Hot For Leather” contest, appearing in several magazines, radio and television interviews, and even the cover of The Wall Street Journal, Anderson likes to educate people on the animal rights movement.
 In 2008 she received from George W. Bush the President’s Volunteer Service Award for her work with PETA.
 “I like to help people realize that you can still live a normal life being vegan.
 I think if people really knew how animals were being treated for their food, clothes, and entertainment that people would gladly choose a more compassionate way of living.”